cellularmitosis/KhanBadges/README.md

 | email   |  70 |       45       |      23.3      |
 | large   | 512 |       256      |      170.7     |

 As you can see, the reduces sizes are too small to be useful on Retina screens.
-This means that for now we will continue using the "large" size for everything.
+This means that for now **we will continue using the "large" size for everything**.

 ### Opportunity to improve Khan's image asset workflow